-- How can the increase of Japanese oysters in the Eastern Scheldt in the last years be explained? - Do the various developmental stages of the Japanese oyster have similar food sources as the various developmental stages of prey species of the harbour porpoise? - How big is the food intake of the Japanese oyster in the Eastern Scheldt? - Is there a relationship between the hectares of Japanese oysters and the number of stranded harbour porpoises in the Eastern Scheldt?

-Chapter 2: Methods

-To find an answer to the main question a literature study was done.
-Other research reports have been used and several people were contacted for additional information and further explanation hereof
+- How can the increase of Japanese oysters in the Eastern Scheldt in the last years be explained? - Do the various life stages of the Japanese oyster have similar food sources as the various life stages of prey species of the harbour porpoise? - How big is the food intake of the Japanese oyster in the Eastern Scheldt? - Is there a relationship between the hectares of Japanese oysters and the number of stranded harbour porpoises in the Eastern Scheldt?
+Chapter 2: Methods To find an answer to the main question a literature study was done.
+Other research reports have been used and several people were contacted for additional information and further explanation hereof.
 For testing of the sub question: Is there a positive relationship between the number of Japanese oysters and the number of stranded harbour porpoises in the Eastern Scheldt, the Kolmogorov-Smirnov normality test was used to see if the two variables hectares of Japanese oysters and the number of stranded harbour porpoises are normally distributed.
 Furthermore the Spearman's rho Correlation test was used to find out if there is a correlation between the variables and thus a relationship.
 This was possible because both variables are ratio scaled.
-Both tests were conducted with a significance level of $\alpha$ =0,05.

-3.1 Increase of Japanese oysters in the Eastern Scheldt

-When the Japanese oyster was first introduced in the Eastern Scheldt it was thought that the water would be too cold for them to reproduce and spread.
+Both tests were conducted with a significance level of α =0,05.
+Chapter 3: Results 3.1 Increase of Japanese oysters in the Eastern Scheldt When the Japanese oyster was first introduced in the Eastern Scheldt it was thought that the water would be too cold for them to reproduce and spread.
 Even if the Japanese oyster would spread it would not turn out to be a problem because plans were made to close the Eastern Scheldt off from the North Sea which would make the water fresh or brackish without tide, which would make it impossible for the oysters to grow in this area.
 However, this never happened and the Japanese oyster did spread through the Eastern Scheldt rapidly to now exist of a population of about 780 hectares of oyster reefs.
 Figure 1 shows the increase of Japanese oysters in the last decades.
 The littoral reefs were measured for this, which is the zone between the high and low water line.
-Only the data of the littoral reefs has been used because the sublittoral data was not available for all years.
 (Troost, 2010)